wagtail/rfcs/text/078-adopt-stimulus-js.md

 ##### Adding a word count controller (with a build system or ES6 modules)

 - Install `@hotwired/stimulus` using `npm install @hotwired/stimulus --save`
-- Alternatively you can simply use ES6 modules with a path to the Stimulus module or a public URL.
+- Alternatively, you can simply use ES6 modules with a path to the Stimulus module or a public URL.
 - Wagtail does not yet provide a controller to be imported, you will need to 'bring your own controller' class.
 This is due to conflicts with ES6 modules and the currently ES5 transpile target of Wagtail's JavaScript.

 ```javascript